PyRepair/maniple/training-data/summarize-experiment/black/10/prompt_response_response_1.md

+The buggy function `_partially_consume_prefix` is expected to process a prefix string character by character until a certain column width is reached, and then return the accumulated lines and the remaining unparsed portion of the input `prefix`.
+However, it is failing to correctly handle different types of indentation and newline characters, resulting in inconsistent behavior and incorrect return values in some cases.

-Based on the provided information, it appears that the issue is related to the incorrect handling of mixed indentation formats within the `_partially_consume_prefix` function.
-The function is not correctly handling whitespace characters (spaces and tabs) and newline characters, leading to incorrect updates of the `current_line`, `current_column`, and `wait_for_nl` variables.
-Additionally, the edge case of an empty prefix is not handled properly.
+Upon examining the function's logic and the observed variable values, it is evident that the function is not handling tabs, spaces, and newline characters consistently.
+This inconsistency is leading to premature returns or incorrect construction of the `res` value.

-To fix the bug, the `_partially_consume_prefix` function needs to be revised to accurately count spaces, tabs, and newlines and update the variables accordingly to correctly consume the prefix up to the specified column.
-This may involve revising the logic for handling whitespace characters and newline characters within the loop to ensure proper tracking of the consumed prefix.
+To fix this issue, the logic for handling indentation, spaces, tabs, and newline characters needs to be carefully reviewed and possibly rewritten.
+Thorough testing with various input prefixes and column values will be necessary to ensure that the function behaves consistently and accurately returns the expected results.

-Here is the corrected code for the `_partially_consume_prefix` function:
+Here is the corrected version of the `_partially_consume_prefix` function:

 ```python
 def _partially_consume_prefix(self, prefix, column):